 - Rare and orphan diseases.

-Each track had a winner, and sponsors and partners also awarded teams that showed promising ideas.
+Each track had a winner.
+Sponsors and partners also awarded teams that showed promising ideas.

-Samsung provided Galaxy Note9 phones and Galaxy Watches to allow teams experiment and find out the best way to integrate the different sensors and SDKs into their own projects.
+Samsung provided Galaxy Note9 phones and Galaxy Watches to allow teams to find out the best way to integrate the different sensors and SDKs into their own projects.
 We saw some creative uses of Samsung technologies and genuine desire to improve the health care system leveraging modern technology.
+Stay tuned for more information about this event in the coming weeks!
+I’ll be sharing more details on three incredible teams that caught my attention: Key Watch, Insomniax and Promentia.

 To learn more about how you can get access to the Samsung wearable devices sensors, visit the Samsung Developer Program and start creating your own apps now.